 With extensive experience of working in the education, business, and charitable sectors, her most recent roles have included the directorship of a green-energy company, current co-directorship of a consultancy company offering administrative, financial, human resources and marketing support to SMEs/charities, and a strategic position with a financial training firm.

 Thriving on building meaningful and enduring personal and professional relationships, Rebecca loves the charity sector.
 This is evidenced by her many and various charitable and volunteering roles, including trusteeships of a number of charities at home and abroad.
 Over the past 2 years, she has worked closely with Katja to make charities more resilient, especially in terms of their operations, finance, administration, governance and training.
 She is co-director of one of R4C's partner companies, Refresh Business Ltd, which provides ongoing professional charitable business support.
-In her ‘spare’ time, she runs the accounts for her local Scout club.
+In her ‘spare’ time, she runs the accounts for her local Scout Group.

 Nick is GSDM/R4C’s Head of External Engagement.
 In this role, he works closely with Katja and Rebecca in implementing the Company’s strategy and vision, including through external engagement with existing as well as prospective clients and partners.